 Kolob Canyons Road is usually open during the winter but can be closed temporarily during snowstorms or shortly after.

-This is the road that provides gorgeous vistas that are extremely beautiful during the winter months, but there are also some trails that can be treacherous during winter on this road.
+This is the road that provides gorgeous vistas that are extremely beautiful during the winter months, but some trails can be treacherous during winter on this road.

 Kolob Terrace Road is often closed during heavy snowfalls during the winter months.